Duncan-Industries/CNC-Drip-Feed/README.md

   );
 });
 ```
-Serial Communication Errors: If you encounter errors during serial communication, ensure that no other application is using the COM port and that the baud rate matches your CNC machine's settings.
+- **Serial Communication Errors:** If you encounter errors during serial communication, ensure that no other application is using the COM port and that the baud rate matches your CNC machine's settings.

 Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the Repository
+1. Fork the Repository
+Click the "Fork" button at the top right of the repository page.

-Create a Branch
+2. Create a Branch
 ```bash
 git checkout -b feature/your-feature-name
 ```
-Commit Your Changes
+3. Commit Your Changes

 ```bash
 git commit -m "Description of your changes"
 ```

-Push to Your Fork
+4. Push to Your Fork

 ```bash
 git push origin feature/your-feature-name
 ```
-Submit a Pull Request
+5. Submit a Pull Request

 Go to your fork on GitHub and open a pull request to the main repository.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-Node.js: For providing the server-side JavaScript runtime environment.
+- Node.js: For providing the server-side JavaScript runtime environment.
-Express: For the web framework used to build the server.
+- Express: For the web framework used to build the server.
-Socket.IO: For enabling real-time bidirectional communication between the server and clients.
+- Socket.IO: For enabling real-time bidirectional communication between the server and clients.
-Tailwind CSS: For providing the utility-first CSS framework for styling.
+- Tailwind CSS: For providing the utility-first CSS framework for styling.
-Font Awesome: For the icons used in the web interface.
+- Font Awesome: For the icons used in the web interface.